GuyT07/thesis/README.md

 # Thesis results

 This repository contains results of various research experiments.

+## The ECJ folder contains the genetic programming results

+## The TESTAR folder contains TEST* results